JacobPantuso/codebook.dev/README.md

 3. Start coding!

 ## Installation
-The website is live at https://www.codebook.dev/index.html <br>*note: compilation features are not working at the moment since it is not completed*
+The website is live at https://www.codebook.dev/index.html
 ## Documentation
 The documentation can be viewed at https://www.codebook.dev/docs/index.html
 ## Library, Frameworks, and Tools